nonproto/auto-closer/README.md

-# Auto Closer
+# Auto Issue Closer

-This action closes all issues that have a specific label.
-Works best for daily, weekly or monthly auto created issues (e.g. [lowply/issue-from-template](https://github.com/lowply/issue-from-template/)).
-Use with care for the initial run especially when you have a large number of open issues with the label.
-The changes from this vs upstream, is it doesn't default to 1.
+This action closes all issues that have a specific label  The changes from this vs upstream (https://github.com/lowply/auto-closer), is it doesn't default to 1.
 So this action is good for labeling issues for a release.

 ## Environment variables